percona/proxysql-admin-tool-doc/docs/uninstall-proxysql2.md

 # Uninstall Percona build of ProxySQL

-You can uninstall ProxySQL using the command line.
-Make sure to use the correct package name for the version you installed, such as `proxysql2` or `proxysql3`.
+This task guide removes the Percona build of ProxySQL with a package manager.
+For installation steps, see [Install Percona build of ProxySQL and the admin tools](install-v2.md).

+Identify the installed package name: `proxysql3` for ProxySQL 3 or `proxysql2` for ProxySQL 2.

+## List the installed ProxySQL package

+Select the tab that matches your Linux distribution.

 === "List package contents using APT"

-    To find information before uninstalling or removing the `ProxySQL2` package, run the following command:
+    Run one of the following commands to list package information before uninstall:

+    For ProxySQL 3:

     ```{.bash data-prompt="$"}
-    $ apt search proxysql2
+    $ apt search proxysql3
     ```

-    or
+    For ProxySQL 2:

     ```{.bash data-prompt="$"}
-    $ apt search proxysql3
+    $ apt search proxysql2
     ```

     ??? example "Expected output"